-NOLS has used the last few years constructively for fiscal planning groundwork.
+NOLS has been laying the groundwork for a new fiscal business plan for several years.
 Fiscal and accounting practices and policies have been clarified or improved, and better understanding of financial resources, commitments, processes, and strategies has been cultivated.
-These preliminary activities have laid the foundation for development of a new fiscal business plan to guide NOLS through the next five to ten years.
-Development of a new fiscal business plan was initiated in 2018, and is expected to conclude sometime in 2019, with 2020 being the first budgeting year in which the outcomes of the new business plan will be fully available as a foundation for fiscal planning.
+These preliminary activities provide a foundation for development of a new fiscal business plan to guide NOLS through the next three to five years.
+Planning stalled during the COVID-19 pandemic, but will continue in 2023, with 2025 being the first budgeting year for which the outcomes of the new business plan would be fully available as a foundation for fiscal planning.

-MORE INFORMATION:
+MORE INFORMATION